(en español aquí)

 Since 1979 satellite-borne passive microwave sensors have provided a continuous and consistent record of Arctic sea ice extent.
 This record shows a significant downward trend, particularly at September, when Arctic sea ice reaches its annual minimum.
 Records before 1979 exist, but are not consistent with the satellite record and have limited reliability, specially before 1953.
 We present a new time series of September Arctic sea ice extent from 1935 to 2014 that includes data for the Siberian sector (AARI operational charts) not used previously in the Arctic wide existing time series (Walsh, HadISST).
 The new record has been adjusted to be consistent with satellite data.
 The trend for 1935-2014 is -3.5% decade, while the trend for the satellite era is -13.3% decade.
 However, the trends since 1935 until early 1980s are positive and statistically significant.
 The trends turn negative in the 1990s, reaching statistical significance from 2006 onwards.
 The lowest annual minimum in the pre-satellite era is higher than any annual minimum after 2001.

-STEP 1: We adjust HadISST (1953-1978) to match the satellite data, using the same method employed by Meier et al. 2012 .
-However, we also adjust the gridded data, instead of adjusting only the extent values as Meier et al. did:
+STEP 1: We adjusted HadISST (1953-1978) to match the satellite data, using the same method employed by Meier et al. 2012 .
+However, we adjusted the gridded data as well, instead of adjusting only the extent values as Meier et al. did:

-STEP 3: We extend back the time series to 1935, combining AARI data with a climatology (calculated on the basis of the correlation between sea ice extent and temperature):
+STEP 3: We extend back the time series to 1935, combining AARI data with a climatology (calculated on the basis of the correlation between sea ice extent and surface air temperature):